Nutrient Content Claims on Foods Intended Solely for Children Under Two Years of Age

 Consult the Former – Nutrient Content Claims on Foods Intended Solely for Children Under Two Years of Age for information on the former requirements.

 The tables in the Specific Nutrient Content Claim Requirements section include the claims that are permitted for foods intended solely for children under two years of age.
 These claims are [B.01.503(2), FDR]:

 - "excellent source of protein";

 - "no added sugars".

-Vitamin and mineral nutrient content claims are permitted for foods intended solely for children under two, provided the foods meets the applicable criteria based upon the recommended daily intakes for that age group [D.01.004, D.02.002, FDR].
+Vitamin and mineral nutrient content claims are permitted for foods intended solely for children under two, provided the foods meets the applicable criteria based upon the Daily Values for that age group [D.01.004, D.02.002, FDR].

 A claim that characterizes the amount of starch in a food (e.g., "contains no starch"), is permitted on a food intended solely for children under two [B.01.502(2)(g), FDR].
 However, when a representation of the amount of starch is made on a label or in an advertisement, the amount of starch, in grams per serving of stated size, is required in the Nutrition Facts table [B.01.402(4), FDR].

-For information on general nutrition labelling requirements, please refer to Foods Intended Solely for Children Under Two Years of Age.
+For information on nutrition labelling requirements, please refer to Foods Intended Solely for Infants Six Months of Age or Older but Less Than One Year of Age.

 - Date modified: